felipenoris/LDAPClient.jl/README.md

 We can iterate messages of each kind with `each_message(chain)`, `each_entry(chain)`, `each_reference(chain)`.

-For `Entry` messages, we can inspects its attributes.
+For `Entry` messages, we can inspect its attributes.
 The following shows a complete example.

 ```julia
 conn = LDAPClient.LDAPConnection("ldap://ldap.server.net")